-While the change manager may or may not have supervisory responsibility, this person will have to work through many others in the organization to succeed.
-The change manager will act as a coach for senior leaders and executives in helping them fulfill the role of change sponsor.
-The change manager may also provide direct support and coaching to all levels of managers and supervisors as they help their direct reports through transitions.
-The change manager will also support project teams in integrating change management activities into their project plans.
+While the change manager may or may not have supervisory responsibility, they must work with and through many others in the organization to succeed.
+Acting as a coach for senior leaders and executives, the change manager helps them fulfill the critical role of change management sponsor.
+The change manager may support and coach people managers and supervisors as they help their teams through their transitions.
+Similarly, the change manager supports project managers and project teams to integrate change management activities with their project plans.

 The change manager will: